BuildsByZach/Smart-Network-Monitor/README.md

 Network Devices – Any device connected to the network (computers, phones, IoT).

-Linux Network Monitor – A C program running in WSL/Ubuntu that continuously scans the network using arp.
+Linux Network Monitor – A C program running in WSL/Ubuntu that continuously scans the network every 15 seconds using arp.

 Device Detection Algorithm – Compares the current scan against a whitelist of known devices (known_devices.txt).
 Unknown devices trigger alerts.